Shoes HSN Code 6403 & GST Rate in India (2026) – Leather Footwear Guide

 GST Rates & Exemptions for HSN Code 6403

-Updated Footwear GST Structure (2025)
+Updated Footwear GST Structure (Applicable in 2026)

 This price-based structure ensures lower taxes on everyday shoes while maintaining standard rates for luxury and high-end footwear.
 Earlier, the threshold of ₹1,000 was increased to ₹2,500 to boost affordability in rural and semi-urban markets.